incentivai/quickchat-ai-mcp/README.md

 ## Test with Claude Desktop

 ### Configuration
-Go to Settings > Developer > Edit Config.
-Open to edit the claude_desktop_config.json file in a text editor.
+Go to `Settings > Developer > Edit` Config.
+Open the _claude_desktop_config.json_ file in a text editor.
 If you're just starting out, the file is going to look like this:

 ```JSON
 {